afk11/git-deploy-key/README.md

     echo "export PATH=~/.composer/vendor/bin:\$PATH" >> ~/.bashrc
     source ~/.bashrc # this is done automatically when you log in

+At this point you can use the tool anywhere:

+    git-deploy-key help

 ### Create a password protected SSH key:

 Creating the key: